fgm/mongodb/docs/modules/mongodb.md

       to have the test base define the properties before doing their own work.
     * Tests need to invoke `parent::tearDown()` near the end of their own `tearDown()` - if any - to drop the default test database.
-    * Tests needing non-default test databases need to extend `$this->settings` to add their own database alias after invoking `parent::setUp()`, and need to drop that database during their own `tearDown()`.
+    * Tests needing non-default test databases need to override the `getSettingsArray()` function to add their own database alias after invoking `parent::setUp()`, and need to drop that database during their own `tearDown()`.
 They can use `$this->getTestDatabaseName($postfix)` method to build a per-test database name that will not collide with the default database.

 A complete example of how to write a test using that base class is given on the [tests] page.